 Incorrectly towing a disabled vehicle may cause damage.
 The damage would not be covered by the vehicle warranty.
-Do not lash or hook to the chassis components - including the front and rear subframes, suspension control arms, and links - during towing and recovery of a disabled vehicle, or when securing the vehicle.
-Use the proper nylon strap harnesses around the tires to secure the vehicle.
+Do not lash or hook to the chassis components - including the front and rear subframes, suspension control arms, and links - during towing and recovery of a disabled vehicle, or when securing the vehicle to a flatbed car carrier.
+Use the proper nylon strap harnesses around the tires to secure them to the flatbed car carrier.

 Have the vehicle towed on a wheel lift tow truck.
 A flatbed car carrier could damage the vehicle.
 The wheel lift tow truck must raise the rear of the vehicle and wheel dollies must be used to lift the front wheels off the ground.

 Consult your dealer or a professional towing service if the disabled vehicle must be towed.